RW7231/Experimental-Game-V2-D-/README.md

 - Player can fight foes in a standard rogue style by walking into them
 - Escalating difficulty
 - Random map generation
-- Simple Placeholder Save system
+- Simple Save system
+- Leveling System

 ## Planned Features
-- Leveling System
 - Loot and equipment
+- More Unique enemies